 Many people associate SEO with keyword-rich content – and for good reason!
 Inserting industry-centric terms and phrases in the blog posts and articles that appear on your site is a great way to elicit recognition from search engines.
 Although keywords are effective when plugged into the body of your content, they tend to work best when incorporated into titles and headings.
 Additionally, make a point of not overusing key terms and phrases.
 Not only will this make your content sound stilted and unnatural, it can also draw the ire of search engines that become aware of what you’re doing.

 If links to your site can be found on a fair number of websites, search engines will look favorably upon you.
 With this in mind, you can benefit from setting a link building strategy into motion.
-If there are any prominent news sites or online publications that cater to your specific industry, enquire about purchasing ad space.
+If there are any prominent news sites or online publications that cater to your specific industry, inquire about purchasing ad space.
 You may also consider a quid pro quo arrangement that entails having them host links to your site in exchange for you hosting links to theirs.
 As Digital Current’s Jarrod Hunt explains, guest blogging is another effective way to make prospective customers aware of your business.
 Furthermore, encourage any satisfied clients with sites of their own to link to your business’s website – possibly in exchange for a discount on your services.
 Regrettably, despite being effective at generating new traffic, links posted on social media sites have no effect on search engine rankings.

 Search engines like Google show preference to sites that reference trending topics, so if there’s a way to incorporate a hot news story into one of your articles or blog posts, don’t hesitate to do so.
 However, when producing content of this type, it’s important to tie things together as organically as possible.
 If references to current events are sloppily wedged into your posts, your audience is likely to take notice and start regarding your site’s content as negligible click-bait.
 Furthermore, if Google catches wind of what you’re doing, you can expect to see your search ranking fall.